swbuehler/stevenwatsonbuehler.github.io/colophon.md

 - [Lastpass](https://www.lastpass.com) for password management, and multiform authentication wherever possible.
 Also on my mobile devices.

-- [Spotify Premium](https://www.spotify.com) to feed my music addiction, also on mobile.
+- [Apple Music](https://www.apple.com/itunes/) to feed my music addiction, also on mobile.

+## Mac Tools.

+I have a VMWare virtual machine running a basic macOS Mojave install to manage data on my iPhone, and because Photos is still the best media organizer around (IMHO).
+Because it's not Apple hardware, I can't use it for Messages or Facetime; and because it's VMWare, anything requiring video acceleration (Maps, iMovie) just gives me a black screen.

 ## Mobile Tools.

-I use Android as my mobile platform, since Windows Phone will be laid to rest toward the end of 2019.
-I was an Apple fanboi for a while but it's gotten too expensive and increasingly _less_ open.
-I currently use a Moto G<sup>5S</sup> Plus smartphone and either a Samsung Galaxy Tab A 10.1 tablet with S Pen or an HP Envy Note 5003 Windows tablet with keyboard folio depending on the intended use.
-Eventually I want to replace both with a Surface Go.
-I've also got an original Acer Chromebook 11 that's nearing end of support.
+I use <del>Android</del> iOS as my mobile platform, since Windows Phone will be laid to rest toward the end of 2019. <del>I was an Apple fanboi for a while but it's gotten too expensive and increasingly _less_ open</del> Now I see the method to their madness (especially privacy protections) and returned to the Apple fold.
+I currently use a <del>Moto G<sup>5S</sup> Plus</del> iPhone 6S (because it was cheap and does everything I need an iPhone to do) and either a Samsung Galaxy Tab A 10.1 tablet with S Pen or an HP Envy Note 5003 Windows tablet with keyboard folio depending on the intended use.
 There's also an Alcatel IDOL 4S w/ Windows 10 around somewhere because I simply can't let go of it.

-- [Microsoft Launcher](https://play.google.com/store/apps/details?id=com.microsoft.launcher) for my home screen.

-- [Outlook](https://play.google.com/store/apps/details?id=com.microsoft.office.outlook) for email, schedules, contacts, etc.

-- [Word](https://play.google.com/store/apps/details?id=com.microsoft.office.word), [Excel](https://play.google.com/store/apps/details?id=com.microsoft.office.excel), and [PowerPoint](https://play.google.com/store/apps/details?id=com.microsoft.office.powerpoint), just because they were preinstalled on the tablet.

-- [Edge](https://play.google.com/store/apps/details?id=com.microsoft.emmx) for web browsing (in reality, it's Chrome with a Microsoft overlay).

-- The usual array of social apps: Facebook, Instagram, TikTok&hellip; (the latter because I need a good laugh).
+- The usual array of social apps: [Facebook](https://facebook.com), [Instagram](https://instagram.com), [TikTok](https://tiktok.com)&hellip; (the latter because I need a good laugh).

+- [Adobe Scan](https://acrobat.adobe.com/us/en/mobile/scanner-app.html) for scanning and converting documents, receipts, appointment cards, &c.

 ## Hardware/Analog Tools.